robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

   ; zero based index of a tree node
   index: uint

-  ; path from the node to its accumulator peak
+  ; path proving the node's inclusion, which produces an accumulator peak.
   inclusion-path: [ + bstr ]
 ]
 ~~~~